Saviour Square: Characteristics

-Saviour Square forms a roundabout at the intersection of Marszałkowska Street, Mokotowska Street, Nowowiejska Street, and Emancipation Avenue.
+Saviour Square forms a roundabout at the intersection of Marszałkowska Street, Mokotowska Street, Nowowiejska Street, and Wyzwolenia Avenue.

 The square is enclosed by tenements of the Marshal Residential District, with a colonnade and shops within the arcade; by three historical tenements: the Pawłowicz Tenement (ca. 1894), Domański Tenement (1895), and Jasieńczyk-Jabłoński Tenement (1910); and by the early-20th-century Catholic Church of the Holiest Saviour.